 The time information supplied by the GPS satellites is in Universal Time Coordinates (UTC or Greenwich England Mean Time).
-To change the GPS Chart Plotter to read the correct time, first you must figure out the offset and if it is daylight savings time.
-For example on the West coast of the United States or Pacific Standard Time the offset needed would be -08:00 or -07:00 for daylight savings time.
-Eastern Standard Time -05:00 or -04:00 for daylight savings time.
+To change the GPS Chart Plotter to display the local time, first you must figure out the offset and if it is Daylight Savings Time.
+For example on the West coast of the United States or Pacific Standard Time the offset needed would be -08:00 or -07:00 for Daylight Savings Time, Eastern Standard Time -05:00 or -04:00 for Daylight Savings Time.